Vicky-Lind/Basic-Craigslist-clone-v1/README.md

-# Basic Craigslist clone w.API-v1
+# Basic Craigslist clone-v1

- A simple Craigslist clone that uses Django and API, following the yt.
-Clever Programmer.
+ A simple Craigslist clone-scraper that uses Django.

+ This little project follows the yt video from Clever Programmer.